WebOfTrust/WOT-terms/concepts.md

 ### New terminology, acronyms and abbreviations

-KERI is a totally different beast.
-So inevitably new terminology surfaces in the process of designing KERI and ACDC.
-In this concepts page we try to explain them in few levels of understanding and using analogies to and symbols in the world the newbie identity expert
+KERI is a new development.
+ACDC is build on top of KERI; so it's new too.
+Inevitably, new terminology has surfaced in the design of KERI and ACDC.
+In this `concepts` page we try to explain them in a few [levels of understanding](./README.md#levels-of-understanding) and we've used analogies and symbols that hopefully make sense in the worlds of respectively the newbie - and the advanced identity expert.

 ## Concepts